 Tour price: 23 Euros per person

-For 40 Euros per person, you can book a tour of Jameson Midleton Distillery with transport from Cork and back included.
+For 40 Euros per person, you can book a Jameson Midleton Distillery tour with transport from Cork and back.
 Find out more

 The Behind the Scenes tour at Jameson Distillery, Midleton is for the whiskey connoisseurs.

 During this two hours long Distillery tour visitors gain in-depth insight into the history, production process, stories, etc.

 Besides tasting premium Irish whiskeys, you also get to see important buildings, such as the Microdistillery, the Cooperage, the Maturation Warehouse, Distiller’s Cottage, etc.

 During the summer months the Behind the Scenes tour starts at 11 am and 3 pm but in the winter months, the only tour for the day is scheduled for 3 pm.